smcclab/smc-course/_assessments/01-diary.md

 ## Description

-Your computer music diary is a way to try out sound and music computing ideas and techniques through short videos and reflections that you create each week.
+Your computer music diary is where you will learn and try out core sound and music computing concepts.

-Each week **before your workshop** you will read through the workshop material and respond to a creative provocation by creating a short piece of computer music and writing a short reflection.
+Each week **before your workshop** you will read through the workshop material, create a short piece of computer music and write a short reflection.

-The due date is set to 09:00 on the morning of your workshop and in your workshop session we will watch the videos in together together to discuss the ideas you have explored.
+The due date is set to 09:00 on the morning of your workshop.
+In your workshop session we will watch the videos in together together to discuss the ideas you have explored.

 You can find the specific pre-workshop instructions on each workshop page under the heading "Solo Diary" or "Group Diary".